eums/website/get-involved/index.markdown

 For most of our members, past and present, the highlight of their years in the society is tour.
 Every year we grab our instruments, vocal chords and a couple of pairs of knickers (optional) and head off towards the horizon.
-Recent tours have explored locations as exotic as France, Belgium, the Netherlands, Norway, Spain, North Wales, and Northern Ireland!
+Recent tours have explored locations as exotic as Norway, Spain, North Wales, Germany, and Northern Ireland!
 This year we are looking set to travel to the continent once more, though where remains a secret… for now!

 Tour is the time to really get to know other members, whilst getting the chance to perform in some spectacular venues.
 Amiens Cathedral has to be a highlight